vyperlang/vyper/docs/structure-of-a-contract.rst

 Structure of a Contract
 ***********************

-Contracts in Viper are contained within files, with each file being one smart-contract.
-Files in Viper are similar to classes in object-oriented languages.
+Contracts in Vyper are contained within files, with each file being one smart-contract.
+Files in Vyper are similar to classes in object-oriented languages.
 Each file can contain declarations of :ref:`structure-state-variables`, :ref:`structure-functions`, and :ref:`structure-structs-types`.

 .. _structure-state-variables: